Executive Committee

 A. Schaumberg, ScD, OD, MPH

-Medicine, HMS and Brigham & Women’s Hospital
+Medicine, Harvard Medical School and Brigham & Women’s Hospital

 Dr. Schaumberg is an epidemiologist specializing in identifying risk factors for age-related eye diseases.
 She has training in public health ophthalmology from an international viewpoint.
 She provides the Task Force with expertise on the appropriateness of epidemiological methods used in published studies, and can assess the validity of data on risk factors (including sex differences) for eye diseases.